 Prospects ready for their closeup on draft night from home

-Yetur Gross-Matos would have liked to have been in Las Vegas on Thursday night along with other NFL draft prospects, but the Penn State defensive lineman is OK participating from home.
+Yetur Gross-Matos would have liked to have been in Las Vegas for the NFL draft on Thursday night, but the Penn State defensive lineman is OK participating from home.

 “I would have liked to go to the draft because it would have been a great experience.
 But being at home with a few people and family is more comfortable,” said Gross-Matos, who will be watching from his home in Fredericksburg, Virginia, with his mom, dad, brother, girlfriend and trainer.